omersx/RelevanceAI-chatbot/README.md

   - Efficient: Optimized JavaScript and CSS
   - Caching-friendly: Static assets can be cached
   - Mobile-optimized: Fast performance on mobile devices

-### 📌 Notes

-- Everything is contained in one PHP file — no JS or CSS dependencies

--

 ---------------------